Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Methods

 \subsection{Training set and validation set}

-This study used all daytime AHI target area L1B data with typhoons as targets from July 7th, 2015 to September 6th, 2023 at a time interval of 10 minutes.
-After quality control, we have a total of 50118 pairs of data as shown in Figure 6 and Figure 7.
-Since the VIS images with solar zenith angles close to 90° are nearly black, we excluded the data with solar zenith angles $>$ 80°, which gives us a total of 47421 available pairs of data as model input.

-We split the 47421 pairs of data into the training set and the validation set.
+We split the 246078 pairs of data into the training set and the validation set.
 We noticed that randomly selecting the data pairs for the validation set would cause model leakage from the training set to the validation set.
 Data pairs observed 10 minutes apart would look similar to each other, so if one image is in the training set and the next image is in the validation test, the improvement of model performance on the first image might also help improve the model performance on the second image.
 This would cause an overestimation of model performance on the validation set.
 To prevent this, we retrieved the Local Mean Time (LMT) of each data pair and grouped them by the date.
 We then randomly selected 10\% of the dates and used all data pairs on the selected dates as the validation set.
-This ensures that the data pairs in the training set and the validation set are at least 10 hours apart because there is no data pair at night.
-Given that TCs' satellite image changes drastically within periods of 10 hours, this would completely avoid leakage from the training set to the validation set.
-We obtained a total of 4706 data pairs in the validation set and 42715 data pairs in the training set.
+This ensures that the data pairs in the training set and the validation set are at least 6 hours apart because there is no data pair from areas with solar zenith angles above 80°.
+Given that satellite images at local scales change drastically within periods of 6 hours, this would avoid leakage from the training set to the validation set.
+We obtained a total of 23619 data pairs in the validation set and 222459 data pairs in the training set.
+Among the 23619 data pairs, 17757 pairs are from full-disk data, and 5862 pairs are from target area data.

+This study includes additional nighttime datasets created using both VIIRS and AHI data.
+The nighttime datasets naturally belong to the validation set because the data pairs from the training set are all from the daytime.
+The VIIRS passes always occur shortly after midnight in local time, which makes them at least 5 hours from the time when daytime VIS images in the training set are available.
+This avoids possible model leakage from the training set to the VIIRS validation set.